-It'll be two years and I still have no closure with Chris Cornell's death.
-But my heavy heartache ceasing over the seasons.
+It'll be two years and I still have no closure with Chris Cornell's death, though my heavy heartache has ceased over the seasons.

-Of coarse, I try to keep respectful.
 Several things with Chris's abrupt passing I couldn't ignore and I had to speak my mind, a powerful obligation to be his voice.
-I hold so much love and respect for Chris, a fellow Cancerian who's not only greatly inspired me, but has expressed and demonstrated triumph over the dark moments of his past.
+Chris, a fellow Cancerian, who's not only greatly inspired me with his music, has also expressed and demonstrated triumphs over the darkness he's lived with.
 A desire for change, a desire to continue creating more music and especially, a desire to live.

 What I feel deeply for Chris I hadn't realized I harbored until the morning of Thursday, May,18th.

-I hold the utmost respect and condolences to close friends and family of Chris's.
+With that, I have utmost respect and condolences to close friends and family of Chris's.
 One of many artists that helped me grow into the person that I am.
-With the unlikelihood of anyone of significance to Chris coming across all I've written here, I hold no ill intentions and I'm simply one among several fans who felt a great loss on that day.
+With the unlikelihood of anyone of significance to Chris coming across all I've written here, I hold no ill intentions and I'm simply one among several Soundgarden fans who felt a great loss on that day.

 " You don't know what drives somebody to do that, but if I ever committed suicide, I would do it in a way that meant no one ever knew that it was suicide - because to me, the biggest fear of killing myself would be what it would do to my friends and family."
 "If things are fucked enough that I want to kill myself, the last thing I want to do is go out and really fucking hurt a bunch of other people." - Chris Cornell in 1994 reflecting on the death of Kurt Cobain; Tales from the Crypt!
 55th paragraph.

-This beautiful portrait of Chris by Jesse Frohman.
-One of many of my favourite photographers.
+This beautiful photograph of Chris by Jesse Frohman.
+One of my favourite photographers.

 “If I think about the evolution of my life as it appears in songs for example, Higher Truth is a great example of a record I wouldn’t have been able to write, and part of that is in essence because there was a period of time there where I didn’t expect to be here. . .,”